-The passage indicates that petty Siam's rulers who were once under Xiang-mai might not been in subordination any more.
-By tradition, Xiang-mai and its rulers received from Angkor' s insignia of an autonomous cardinal state and the higher authority over its surrounding petty states.
-Following the condemnation by Angkor, however, it is understandable that Xiang-mai was stripped of any past dependency.
+The passage indicates that petty Siam's rulers who were once under Xiang-Mai might not been in subordination any more.
+By tradition, Xiang-Mai and its rulers received from Angkor' s insignia of an autonomous cardinal state and the higher authority over its surrounding petty states.
+Following the condemnation by Angkor, however, it is understandable that Xiang-Mai was stripped of any past dependency.

 Further more, the regalia of coronation such as the Sword of Victory, the spear, the Srikanjaya Dagger, and the Auspicious Gems were coming down to me from Grandfather Lao Cong, and I have maintained to the present day.
 All of those who are my neighbor kings have not undergone coronation like me, and they cannot withstand me.
 I should attack and take those domains.

-It is interesting to note that one of the regalia of coronation, the Sword of Victory (JayaSri) was also mentioned in the inscription of Ramakamheang as a token from the Angkorian monarch for recognizing Prah Ruang as an independent sovereign.
-Now that the control of the Angkorian Empire was already reduced considerably by the incursion of the Mongol, Mangrai saw the opportunity to reunite the Siam kingdoms under his control.
-He then gathered troops and attacked southern neighboring states; among his conquests were Muong Lai, Chiang Khan, Chiang Chang, Chiang Rai, Chiang Khong and Muong Soeng.
-His first son, Khun Khrung, was born during the foundation of Chiang Rai and his second son, Khun Khrua was born during the conquest of Muong Soeng.
-Through his political genuity, Mangrai was able to unite the northern countries together in a pact that strengthen their position against Angkor.
+It is interesting to note that one of the regalia of coronation, the Sword of Victory (JayaSri) was also mentioned in the inscription of Ramakamheang as a token from the Angkorean monarch for recognizing Prah Ruang as an independent sovereign.
+Now that the control of the Angkorean Empire was already reduced considerably by the incursion of the Mongol, Mangrai saw the opportunity to reunite the Siam kingdoms under his control.
+He then gathered troops and attacked southern neighboring states; among his conquests were Muang Lai, Xiang-Khan, Xiang-Chang, Xiang-Rai, Xiang-Khong and Muang Soeng.
+His first son, Khun Khrung, was born during the foundation of Xiang-Rai and his second son, Khun Khrua was born during the conquest of Muang Soeng.
+Through his political ingenuity, Mangrai was able to unite the northern countries together in a pact that strengthen their position against Angkor.
 Since the early stage of the Mongolian incursion, Mangrai joined the Tai Pact to carry on his project.
-Through the Paramkambojan legacy, the leadership of Xiang-mai had very deep past connection with the Tai legacy of Central Asia (The Nagadvipa: The lands of the Nagas: Sri Paramesvara).
+Through the Paramkambojan legacy, the leadership of Xiang-Mai had very deep past connection with the Tai legacy of Central Asia (The Nagadvipa: The lands of the Nagas: Sri Paramesvara).
 The connection stopped after the Tai-Yuan Country underwent political changes through tartaric incursions.
-Under various Chinese rulers, the people of the Tian Shan Range became more and more Cinicized.
-In the exception, evidences show that Yunnan still maintained its own autonomy under local rulership.
-Due to its remoteness, most Chinese courts in the past left the local rulers opportunities to sustain their full authority.
-After the fall of the Han, China had in the past little interest with the mountainous regions and their barbaric life-style.
-The Chinese court granted them investiture to rule autonomously, as long as they stayed faithful and kept paying tribute to China.
+Under various Tartaric rulers turned into Chinese, the people of the Tian Shan Range became more and more Cinicized.
+Nevertheless, evidences show that Yunnan still maintained its own autonomy under local rulership.
+After the fall of the Han, China had little interest to administer the mountainous regions and to deal with the barbaric life-style of theirs people.
+Most Chinese courts in the past left the local rulers opportunities to sustain their full authority.
+The Chinese court granted them investiture to rule autonomously and as long as they stayed faithful and kept paying tribute.
 The advent of the Mongol' s incursion however changed the whole situation.
 By invading Yunnan, the Mongol revived the Chinese legacy on the Yunnan population and at the same time reinforced the Tai legacy of the region.
 While Ramakamheang was seen at the forefront of the Tai Pact, there are however less evidences about Mangrai' s swearing allegiance to the Great Khan (Notes: Mangrai vs the Mongol).
 Unlike the other two members of the pact who received directly investitures from the Chinese Emperor, Mangrai appeared to keep his distance.
 Some scholars even posited that Lanna was actually the Pa-pai-si-fu of the Chinese texts and that the three Shan brothers who fought against the Mongol's occupation in Pagan might had been connected to Mangrai's court.

-The Conquest of Haripangjaya *
+The Conquest of Haripangjaya